asyml/forte/work_notes/design_notes.md

    1. One reason is the full qualified name, but that's kinda inevitable.
    1. If we move the component names out, that will reduce some boilerplates.

+***Functionality Concerns***
+1. Add a switcher to split the doc into multiple pipelines (train, dev)
+1. Add vocabulary support to reduce multi initialization

+***Product Concerns***
+1. May need to concern about the integration with Symphony

 ---

 # Interface to learning modules